Dynamic shell variables

 Using DNS record to share text data

-This morning, while browsing Hacker News, I came across a neat trick1 that allows you to share textual data by leveraging DNS TXT records.
-It can be useful for sharing a small amount of data in environments that restrict IP but allow DNS queries, or to bypass censorship.
+This morning, while browsing Hacker News, I came across a neat trick for sharing data via DNS TXT records.
+It can be useful for propagating a small amount of data in environments that restrict IP but allow DNS queries, or to bypass censorship.
 To test this out, I opened my domain registrar’s panel and created a new TXT type DNS entry with a base64 encoded message containing the poem A Poison Tree by William Blake.
 The message can now be queried and decoded with the following shell command: ...

 July 17, 2023